 - Excellent verbal, interpersonal and written communication skills, including the use of active listening and reflective questioning

-If you are looking for the next challenge as part of a dynamic team, we would like to hear from you.
+If you thrive on activity and are looking for the next challenge as part of a dynamic team, we would like to hear from you.
 In return you will be offered a flexible and supportive environment as well as a number of attractive staff benefits.
 You will be making a difference in the lives of people living with dementia, their families and friends.

 The position description can be found here.

-For specific role enquiries, please contact Susan Williams on [email protected].
+For specific role enquiries, please contact Lynn Field on [email protected] .